Protecting Our Groundwater From Mining Contamination

 Photo of Lehigh Quarry

 Santa Clara County has enacted a new ordinance requiring mining operations to maintain a 50-foot protective buffer from groundwater.
 We’re celebrating this important step by the County to protect our groundwater resources from the potentially harmful impacts of mining.
 And we’re proud that the initial idea for this ordinance came from a Green Foothills Leadership Program capstone project!
-Kudos to Leadership Program alumni Rhoda Fry, Kian Nikzad, and Manjeet Singh Bhamra.
+Kudos to Rhoda Fry who brought this idea to our Leadership Program, and to her fellow alumni Kian Nikzad and Manjeet Singh Bhamra for working together to help get it done.

 Mining Can Contaminate Groundwater and Creeks